balaji-babu/DesignPatterns/go/README.md

 ## DesignPatterns:
-This repo contains code for SOLID design principles and design patterns.
+This repo contains code for SOLID design principles and design patterns in go programming language.

 ## How to run this code?
 Go to the respective directory and run the main.go [go run main (or) go build].